leomonzondev/leob4rr0s/README.md

 ## 🙋‍♂️ About Me

-- 🌱 Always improving my skills in **Frontend Development, and CyberSecurity**
+- 🌱 Always improving my skills in **Frontend Development, and Pentesting**

 - 👨‍💻 **[<a href="https://www.leomonzon.dev" target="_blank" rel="noreferrer" >My Portfolio</a>](#)**